Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return node;

-}It is marked static because this function is only used internally and not exposed to external callers.
-This is a good encapsulation habit — it reduces namespace pollution and conveys to the reader that "this is an internal implementation detail."
+}We use static because this function is for internal use only and is not exposed to external callers.
+This is a good encapsulation practice—it reduces namespace pollution and signals to the reader that "this is an internal implementation detail."

 /// @brief 销毁链表,释放所有内存